Generalizing to unseen domains via distribution matching: Experimental Setup and Results

-We proceed to evaluate the proposed approach beyond domain generalization benchmarks.
-The goal of the selected task is to perform affective state estimation based on EEG signals from multiple subjects.
-EEG is a modality known to present high variability across different individuals given the same stimuli due to factors such as anatomic and environment variations \cite{wu2015reducing}.
-Therefore, since it cannot be assumed data from different individuals are identically distributed, this scenario consists in a challenging test bed for domain generalization approaches.
-We use the SEED dataset \cite{zheng2015investigating}, which is composed of 62-channel EEG signals from 15 participants.
-During the data collection, subjects are asked to rate video clips extracted from movies as positive, neutral, or negative.
-We follow \cite{li2018extracting} and use the architecture described in \cite{li2017targeting} for both G2DM and ERM.
-We consider each subject as a different domain and perform leave-one-subject-out evaluation.
-For each subject left out for testing, we use 10 out of remaining 14 domains for training and use the other 4 as validation data.
-Similarly to our previous experiments, for each test domain we perform 3 independent runs.
-We report in Table \ref{tab:seed_acc} the affective state prediction accuracy ($\%$) averaged across all unseen subjects and runs.
-Under \textbf{source data validation}, the performance reported was computed on the epoch of highest accuracy on the source domains at the validation partition.
-The results under \textbf{semi-privileged} were obtained on the epoch of highest accuracy on the unseen subject.
-The comparison between G2DM and ERM shows that using G2DM to leverage domain information (which in this case comes with no additional effort at the data collection) yields an improvement in performance for both stopping criteria.
-We further report in Table \ref{tab:seed_acc} results obtained by domain adaptation strategies (DA).
-Such methods, reported in Table \ref{tab:seed_acc} under \textbf{privileged baselines}, are privileged in the sense that unlabeled data belonging to the target domain (unknown in our case) is used to adapt representations to yield subject-specific models.
-When comparing the DA strategies with our domain generalization (DG) approach, we remark that DG strategies aim to obtain domain-agnostic models, as opposed to DA methods which target a specific distribution.
+\textbf{Comparison with domain adaptation strategies:} We further report in Table \ref{tab:seed_acc} results obtained by domain adaptation strategies (DA).
+Such methods, reported in Table \ref{tab:seed_acc} under \textbf{privileged baselines}, are privileged in the sense that unlabeled data belonging to the unseen domain (unknown in our case) is used to adapt representations at training time in order to yield \textbf{subject-specific} models.
+When comparing the DA strategies with our proposed domain generalization (DG) approach, we remark that DG strategies aim to obtain domain-agnostic models, as opposed to DA methods which target a specific distribution.
 As such, one would expect DA approaches to achieve better performance than DG.
-However, we observe G2DM's performance to be on par or even better than some of the considered DA strategies.
-We conjecture a larger number of source domains available at training time would decrease the gap between DG and DA even further; i.e. it would be more likely that unseen domains are exactly represented in the convex hull of the sources yielding low $\gamma$ (c.f.
-Proposition 2).
+However, we observe G2DM's performance to be on par with, or even better than, some of the considered DA strategies.
+We conjecture a larger number of source domains available at training time would decrease the gap between DG and DA even further; i.e., it would be more likely that unseen domains are exactly represented in the convex hull of the sources yielding low $\gamma$ (c.f.
+Theorem 1).